kestanislao09/sign-up-sheet/README.md

 ## 2/20/22 0425

 Continuing with the CSS styling.
 Finished the left side, and styled the right-side paragraphs + the form.
 Almost done with this one!
 Should be done with this by the end of my next study session.
 Then it's on to the rest of the intermediate HTML/CSS curriculum.

+## 2/22/22 0727

+Finished up the rest of this project last night.
+Styled the confirmation button and the text/link below it, along with some minor changes to the CSS, mainly adding an overflow property to the right-sided container to handle screens that don't have enough space for the form to wrap to two columns.
+This was a good reinforcement of the last few lessons I've gone through.